alozano-77/AWS-SAA-C02-Course/README.md

 #### 1.3.1.2.
 Priority Level

-- Explicit Deny: Denies access to a particular resource cannot be overruled.
+- Explicit Deny: Denies access to a particular resource.
+Cannot be overruled.
 - Explicit Allow: Allows access so long there is not an explicit deny.
 - Default Deny (Implicit): IAM identities start off with no resource access.

 #### 1.3.1.3.
 Inline Policies and Managed Policies

-- Inline Policy: grants access and assigned on each accounts individually.
+- Inline Policy: grants access and is assigned on each IAM identity individually.
 - Managed Policy (best practice): one policy is applied to all users at once.
+They are divided into AWS managed policies and customer managed policies.

 ### 1.3.2.
 IAM Users